-TMG is the MG timing advance value provided in mgta according to [2].
+TMG is the MG timing advance value provided in mgta according to TS38.331 [2].

 In determining the measurement gap starting point, UE shall use the DL timing of the latest E-UTRA or NR subframe occurring immediately before the configured measurement gap among E-UTRA or NR serving cells.

-Editor’s Note: NR-DC in Rel-15 only includes the scenarios where all serving cells in MCG in FR1 and all serving cells in SCG in FR2.